thomasburgess/thomasburgess.github.io/_posts/2024-07-30-rectangles.md

 (Simplified formula from [OEIS](https://oeis.org/A000447)).

-This simple problem was a lot more fun than I expected, and I found the finalformula surprisingly beautiful.
+This simple problem was a lot more fun than I expected, and I found the final formula surprisingly beautiful.